 Estate and gift tax will be examined in this course.
 Topics include: the gross estate, valuation issues, deductions from the gross estate, estate planning considerations, and taxable gifts and the annual exclusion.
 Offered once a year.
-Prerequisite: BU4570 or equivalent.

 BU 7575 Taxation of Reorganizations and Liquidations